Starr and Company

-Starr and Company was a BBC television drama series aired in 1958.
+Starr and Company is a BBC television drama series aired in 1958.
 It was a soap opera, aired twice a week, Monday and Thursday.
 77 episodes were made, of which only a single episode (episode 1) is known to survive.

 The series was set in a buoy-making firm established by retired naval engineer Joseph Starr in the fictional town of Sullbridge in South East England.